 What are Sections

 The full library of questions that carriers may ask across products and lines of business expands into the thousands.
-The Dynamic Application provides you with all of the relevant questions needed for a set of products and arranges the questions to ensure that users have an intuitive experience while filling out the application.
+The Dynamic Application and Bind Application provide you with all of the relevant questions needed for a set of products and arranges the questions to ensure that users have an intuitive experience while filling out the application.

 Full list of Sections

-In addition to assigning risk and coverage parameters sections, Herald also establishes an order in which parameters appear in the Dynamic Application.
+In addition to assigning input parameters sections, Herald also establishes an order in which parameters appear in the Dynamic Application.

 First, parameters always appear in the order of the sections as listed above.
 Subsequently, within sections, parameters will always return in the same order.
 There are a few rules that guide our ordering:

 - Similar questions are next to or close to each other (e.g., number of full time employees, number of part time employees).

 - Conditional questions appear after the question that caused them to appear.